 Stereotypes play a big role in propagating gender biases in the workplace language.
 Women are considered to be nurturing or emotional, in need of a man’s protection and care.
 For example, we expect women to take charge of notes and planning or focus on personality and not capabilities (warm, caring, etc).
 This sort of chivalrous attitude (also called benevolent sexism) can lead to softening a woman’s professional standing and undermining her competence.

-It is difficult to recognize and awkward to call out, but maintaining these small stereotypes, only unconsciously reinforces these notions.
+It is difficult to recognise and awkward to call out, but maintaining these small stereotypes, only unconsciously reinforces these notions.
 Acknowledge the bias of gendered language not only in yourself, but also correct it in others.

 It should not come as a surprise that women are more likely to be ignored at work.
 A study published in the Academy of Management Journal shows that while men are rewarded for speaking up during meetings, women tend to get overlooked or snubbed.

 Elizabeth McClean, lead author of the study, has said that it all comes down to the legitimacy of men versus women in a workplace.
-According to her, it is seen as culturally more appropriate for a man to engage in assertive behavior than a woman.
+According to her, it is seen as culturally more appropriate for a man to engage in assertive behaviour than a woman.
 This can be linked once again to benevolent sexism.

 So, how can you combat this?
 For starters, turn off your phones and put away your laptops.
 There is nothing more disrespectful than glancing at your devices when someone else is speaking to you.
 Listen to and respect what your colleague has to say, and give them your full attention.
 You know you would like others to do the same for you!